cannatag/ldap3/python3-ldap/docs/sphinx/source/exceptions.rst

 ----LDAPConnectionPoolNotStartedError

-----LDAPControlsError
+----LDAPControlsError (inherits also from ValueError)

 ----LDAPEntryError

-----LDAPInvalidDereferenceAliasesError
+----LDAPInvalidDereferenceAliasesError (inherits also from ValueError)

 ----LDAPInvalidFilterError

 ----LDAPInvalidPort

-----LDAPInvalidScopeError
+----LDAPInvalidScopeError (inherits also from ValueError)

 ----LDAPInvalidServerError

-----LDAPKeyError
+----LDAPKeyError (inherits also from KeyError)

 ----LDAPLDIFError

 ----LDAPMetricsError

-----LDAPObjectClassError
+----LDAPObjectClassError (inherits also from ValueError)

 ----LDAPObjectError